HarvardMapCollection/tutorials/qgis/change-crs/index.md

 In the example data, the data layer was obtained from MassGIS, the open data portal for Massachusetts.
 The creators used CRS `NAD83 | Massachusetts Mainland`.
 The code for this CRS is `EPSG: 26986`.
 QGIS defaults the project CRS to that of the first dataset added to the map document.

-2. In the bottom-right of the QGIS window, click the button that says `EPSG: some code`.
+2. In the bottom-right of the QGIS window, click the button that says `EPSG: some numerical code`.

 3. An interface will pop up prompting us to select the CRS for the whole project.
 Let's change the project CRS to `WGS 84`.
 Select `WGS 84 EPSG: 4326`.
 If you can't find it in the menu, you can search for it next to the `Filter` box.